indyhall/2017-website/index.md

-# Indy Hall - The Original Coworking Community in Philadelphia
+# The Original Coworking Community in Philadelphia

 A Better Place to Work Starts with Better Coworkers.
 We are a community of people who choose to work together, more productively, to make our work, our lives, our cities and communities better.